Symptoms of GABA overexpression

 Word of caution: if your child is suffering from epilepsy or another seizure disorder, talk with your health care provider first.
 See side effects below.
 If you email me, I can get you in contact with several moms whose babies had seizures (unrelated to ginkgo) but are now taking it with no problems.

-This is a conservative introduction.
+Below is a conservative introduction.
 You can modify it as you wish.
 But wait at least a week before you introduce anything else.

 Week 1- give him 1/4 of a capsule (30mg) in the morning.
-(Always introduce a new thing in the morning so that you can best notice & deal with any side effects.)
+(Always introduce a new thing in the morning so that you can best notice & deal with any side effects.

 Week 2- give him 1/4 of a capsule in the morning & 1/4 of a capsule 7 hours later.
 (GB has a half life of 7 hours.)